Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: StructBioReasoner Architecture

 Literature-augmented hypotheses undergo structural validation to assess feasibility before committing to expensive design campaigns.
 For each proposed target interface, the system executes a validation cascade comprised of structural analysis and molecular dynamics simulation.
 The system queries the PDB for experimental structures of the target and its interaction partners if available.
 When experimental structures are unavailable, the structure prediction tool dispatches Chai-1~\cite{boitreaud2024chai} or Boltz-2x~\cite{passaro2025boltz} predictions, with disorder-aware interpretation of confidence scores.
 The use of such models provides the additional benefit of enabling the knowledge graph to inject experimentally defined constraints into co-folding, such as key residues participating in complex formation.

-\subsection{Molecular simulation agent}
+\subsection{Molecular Simulation Agent}

-The molecular simulation agent employs MD backend in an in-house Python library, using the OpenMM engine~\cite{eastman2023openmm} and AMBER 19 forcefield~\cite{tian2019ff19sb}.
-With simply the path to an input PDB file, this agent generates a fully solvated and neutralized system using explicit solvent for detailed simulations, or an implicit solvent system for faster sampling, and deploys the simulation at scale.
+The molecular simulation agent employs the MD backend in an \del{in-house} internal Python library, using the OpenMM engine~\cite{eastman2023openmm} and the AMBER 19 forcefield~\cite{tian2019ff19sb}.
+With simply the path to an input PDB file, the MD agent generates a fully solvated and neutralized system using explicit solvent for detailed simulations, or an implicit solvent system for faster sampling, and deploys the simulation at scale.
+Simulation parameters such as temperature (310 K), integrator (LangevinMiddleIntegrator), and timestep (4 fs, enabled by hydrogen mass repartitioning at 1.5 amu per hydrogen) are set by default, while the Reasoning agent makes higher-level decisions: whether to use implicit or explicit solvent to modulate sampling resolution and efficiency, and how long the simulation should run.

 For predicted or experimental complexes, the MD agent automatically performs rapid equilibration (10-50 ns based on the size of the complex) to assess interface stability.
 The dynamics information from the simulations, such as interfaces that dissociate during equilibration or high root-mean-squared-fluctuation (RMSF) at proposed hotspot residues, is passed to the Reasoning agent, which then prioritizes or deprioritizes these candidates accordingly.
 Stable interfaces can be further clustered by all-to-all contact maps and characterized by interaction energies measured from simulation, providing the Reasoning agent with a comprehensive understanding of the various binding sites probed by interactome-scale simulation datasets.